pushpad/pushpad-wordpress/readme.txt

 - **Send push notifications** directly from Wordpress when you publish something new
 - **Collect subscriptions** to push notifications

+**Pull requests** are welcome and for convenience there is also a [repository on Github](https://github.com/pushpad/pushpad-wordpress).

 == Installation ==

 First you need to sign up to [Pushpad](https://pushpad.xyz) to use this plugin.
 Don't worry: sign up is free and we offer a large free tier.